ibm-cloud-docs/vmwaresolutions/vmonic/iam_vcd.md

 | Director Console User | View a virtual machine state, properties, and use the guest operating system in VMware Cloud Director. | VMware Cloud Director |
 | Director Backup User | Manage Veeam® backup jobs in VMware Cloud Director. | Custom |
 | Director Security Admin | View and edit the edge firewall and the distributed firewall in VMware Cloud Director. | Custom |
 {: caption="Table 1.
-Roles and actions for VMware Solutions Shared" caption-side="bottom"}
+Roles and actions for VMware Shared" caption-side="bottom"}

 ## Custom defined roles and permissions
 {: #iam_vcd-custom}